13 Best Cold Weather Chicken Breeds for Your Flock

 The combs are the red or pink pieces of flesh that sit on top of your chicken’s head.
 All breeds have different styles and sizes of combs, and the large-sized combs increase the risk of frostbite.

 While frostbite usually doesn’t kill chickens, it can disfigure them and cause significant pain.
-It does have the potential to kill your chickens, so those who live in cold climates should pick chicken breeds with smaller combs.
+It does have the potential to kill your chickens, so those who want winter hardy chickens should pick breeds with smaller combs.

 No cold weather chicken has frizzles.
 Frizzles are a genetic mutation that causes the chickens to have curly feathers.
 While frizzles are adorable, these curled feathers don’t provide proper insulation for cold climates.